-Examples of change in animal use procedures that could affect animal welfare and are generally considered to be major (significant), therefore warranting full UAWC review:
+Examples of change in animal use procedures that could affect animal welfare and are generally considered to be major (significant), possibly warranting full UAWC review are:

 - Change in purpose, specific aim or objectives of a study.

 - Change in protocol that would require an animal to undergo more than one survival surgery.

 - Increase in the degree of invasiveness of a procedure or discomfort to an animal.